dustinlyons/nixos-config/README.md

 # Dustin's Nix / NixOS config
 ![GitHub last commit](https://img.shields.io/github/last-commit/dustinlyons/nixos-config?style=plastic)

 # Overview
+> "All we have to decide is what to do with the time that is given us." - J.R.R.
+Tolkien, The Fellowship of the Ring

-Hey there!
-Welcome to my Nix and NixOS configuration.
-Here you'll find my "dotfiles" that I use on my personal machines and servers, like my M1 Macbook Pro, my NixOS workstation, and the VMs running in my home-lab.
+Well hello, traveler!
+I promise you're in the right place.
+You've stumbled upon the results of my multi-year long journey learning Nix, building my personal machines and servers, like my M1 Macbook Pro, NixOS workstation, and the VMs running in my home-lab.
+I hope you stay a while.

-Whether you're looking to set up your own Nix or NixOS installation or just want to take a look at my code for inspiration, you're in the right place.
-I've spent a lot of time making my NixOS config as simple and user-friendly as possible, and it's been a blast.
+Whether you're looking to set up your own Nix or NixOS installation or just want to take a look at my code for inspiration, I'm sure you'll find something.
+My focus has been on making my environment robust, reproducible, and as drop dead simple as possible.
 Nix and the [communities](https://github.com/nix-community/emacs-overlay) around [nixpkg](https://github.com/NixOS/nixpkgs) have made it all possible.

 To get you started, I've included my [steps for bootstrapping a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md) that also work for a bare metal setup.
 For MacOS instructions, just check out the details further below.
 And if you're new to Emacs, take a look at my [literate config](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org).
 I love hacking Emacs and you'll see it's much more than an IDE.

-I've been using tools like Nix and Emacs to make my daily life both personally and professionally better, and I hope you'll find something here that will help you too.
-If you have any questions or run into any issues, feel free to open a Github issue.
-I'm always happy to help.

 # Layout